 How Do Pregnancy Tests Work?

-Home pregnancy tests work by detecting early pregnancy signs such as the presence of HCG in your urine, which your body has started to release shortly after conception.
-The pregnancy sticks or cups that are used when you test contain antibodies coated with a chemical that bonds to HCG if it’s present, delivering a positive result.
-If the molecules do not bond you will receive a negative result, however due to HCG levels being extremely low early on in the pregnancy (they do infact increase substantially as the pregnancy progresses) it is possible to get a negative test result (but actually be pregnant) if you test too early.
-From dipping strips to the more advanced digital pregnancy tests, the Inhealth.ie range of market leading pregnancy tests can offer results in as little as 2 minutes, from 4 days prior to your period and up to 99% accuracy from the day your period was due.
-Traditionally to confirm your pregnancy it was best practice for your GP to confirm using a blood test, but due to the advanced technology being used with the digital home pregnancy tests, many offices are no longer carrying out blood tests because of the high sensitivity now on offer with the at home pregnancy tests available.
+Pregnancy sticks or cups contain antibodies coated with a chemical that bonds to HCG if it’s present, delivering a positive result.
+If the molecules do not bond you will receive a negative result, however since HCG levels are extremely low early in the pregnancy it is possible to get a negative test result (but actually be pregnant) if you test too early.
+From dipping strips to the more advanced digital pregnancy tests, the Inhealth.ie range of market leading pregnancy tests can offer results in as little as 2 minutes, from 4 days prior to your period and with up to 99% accuracy from the day your period was due.
+Traditionally, confirmation of a pregnancy was carried out using blood tests taken by a GP, but due to advanced technology being used with digital home pregnancy tests, many offices no longer carry out blood tests because pregnancy tests are sensitive enough to offer sufficient confirmation of a pregnancy.

 How Soon Can I Take a Pregnancy Test?